 House sitting—even the name sounds cosy and inviting, doesn’t it?
 Along with house warming.
 Unless you’re Steve Martin in the 90s film Housesitter, in which case it’s a terrible idea.
 Fortunately for all concerned, the name is as literal and welcoming as it sounds.

 Unlike the arguably better-known guardianship schemes, you don’t actually pay any form of rent or accommodation fees to house sit in London.
-Another fundamental difference (as the name would suggest) is that you will be staying in a residential property, which could be anywhere in London or the Greater London area.
+Also with house sitting, you will be staying in a residential property, which could be anywhere in London or the Greater London area and quite likely will need to do a bit of pet sitting too.

-For example, you could be in a hipster East-London warehouse, a cosy family home, or—based on one instance we heard about—a Tudor mansion (because even the well-off know the value of cheapo living in this city).
+For example, you could be in a hipster East-London warehouse, a cosy family home, or—based on one instance we heard about—a Tudor mansion!

 House sitter Stephanie Ross has been doing stints on and off for upwards of ten years, having stumbled upon it after a year travelling.
 She found most of her London house sitting opportunities through word of mouth.